sporniket/workstation-cm/README.md

 ## 1. What is **workstation-cm**, and when to use it ?
 **workstation-cm** is a Packer script that create an automated workstation based on Ubuntu taylored to my needs.

+### What's new in v0.8.0

+* fixed #28 : Preinstall GnuPG2
+* fixed #31 : Gedit as git editor does not support the '--wait' with '--standalone' anymore

 ### What's new in v0.7.0

 * upgraded to ubuntu 18.04.3